swup/docs/src/docs/api/cache.md

 work fine even across hundreds of page visits.
 If you still want to prune the cache, you can do so manually.

-The basic strategy is to append custom data whenever a page is cache and, later, manually prune the cache in regular intervals comparing that custom data to determine which pages to prune.
+The basic strategy is to append custom data with `cache.update()` whenever a page is cached.
+Later, manually prune the cache in regular intervals with `cache.prune()`, comparing the previously added custom data to determine which pages to prune.